hackbg/fadroma/crates/fadroma-proc-derive/README.md

 // some other contract
 // contracts/other_contract.rs
-use shared::interfaces::contract::{HandleMsg, QueryMsg};
+use shared::interfaces::contract::{ExecuteMsg, QueryMsg};
 -- snip --
 ```
 This code will generate the necessary entry points and dispatch functions using the messages exported by the interface module.
-The interface definition only generates the `InitMsg`, `HandleMsg` and `QueryMsg` types.
+The interface definition only generates the `InstantiateMsg`, `ExecuteMsg` and `QueryMsg` types.
 In addition, its methods cannot have a default implementation.
 Note that the interface definition and the implementing contract cannot go out of sync since any deviation between the two will result in compile errors.

-## **Handle guard**
+## **Execute guard**

-A handle guard function is a special function that is called before matching the `HandleMsg` enum inside the `handle` function both of which are generated by the macro.
-It **must** take no arguments, return `StdResult<()>` and is annotated with the `handle_guard` attribute.
+A execute guard function is a special function that is called before matching the `ExecuteMsg` enum inside the `execute` function both of which are generated by the macro.
+It **must** take no arguments and be annotated with the `execute_guard` attribute.
 Only **one** such function can exist per contract definition.
 It is useful in cases where we want to assert some state before proceeding with executing the incoming message and fail before that if necessary.
 For example, it should be used with the Fadroma killswitch component.
-Inside the handle guard we check whether the contract is pausing or migrated and return an `Err(())` if so.
+Inside the execute guard we check whether the contract is pausing or migrated and return an `Err(())` if so.

 ## **Components**